VitoVan/calm/README.md

 #### Function `c:keq`

-This function compares the first argument with a infinite number of SDL2 Scancodes, if any of them matched, it will return `T`.
+This function compares the first argument with an infinite number of SDL2 Scancodes, if any of them matched, it will return `T`.

 ```lisp
 (defun on-keyup (key) ;; keyup handler for evil vimers